The way information is digitally transferred has transformed the way we conduct business and BYOD appears to be the norm in many offices today.

 Such policies allow employees to access confidential company documents and communications instead of bogging them with a second, and at times, dated smartphone.

-Cost, or the lack of it
+1. Cost, or the lack of it

 Having a BYOD policy means your employees are bringing their own gadgets, usually paid for by themselves.
 While some companies do partially subsidise the purchase for employees, it is only a fraction of the amount spent to fully sponsor a company-approved unit.

-Better security control
+2. Better security control

 These days, most smartphone makers have focused its efforts on data security from cyber attacks and encryption within devices.
 Two of the biggest smartphone vendors, Apple and Samsung, have implemented data encryption within their devices, allowing companies’ IT departments to ensure no external parties can access confidential documents.

-Flexibility and better productivity
+3. Flexibility and better productivity

 A device that can access the company’s internal system 24/7 means an employee can work anywhere and anytime.
 No more arduous journeys back to the office, only to realise that you’ve left your employee pass (and key) back home.

-Familiarity with personal devices
+4. Familiarity with personal devices

 Being so familiar with these devices means they are able to work efficiently on their personal smartphones or tablets without turning to the helpdesk on a daily basis.
 Plus, the freedom to upgrade their devices on their own could potentially speed up the workflow.

-Employee satisfaction of BYOD
+5. Employee satisfaction of BYOD

 Letting employees use their personal systems is a reward on its own.
 Instead of feeling chained to a workstation that does not belong to them, workers now have a vested interest in maintaining and using a smartphone that also lets them surf the web or check their friend’s latest Facebook status.